Overview

 Passing variables from the parent scope

 The frontend rendering function is a transferable function that is transfered to the frontend context.
-This means that any variables that are required from the parent scope must be explicitly declared with a use() statement.
+This means that any variables needed from the parent scope must be explicitly declared with a use() statement.

 Example: